vagharsh/k8s-scipts/deploy/README.md

 - Check the `envars.sh` and configure the following variables.
 	 - DOCKER_BIP : docker bip address.
 	 - BLOCK_DEVICE : the block device that you will setup the devicemapper on it.
-	 - KUBE_VERSION : kubernetes version that you want to initialize with.
+	 - KUBE_VERSION : kubernetes version that you want to initialize with v1.6.7 (default)

 # Master Setup
 - Execute the `master.sh`